nmdp-bioinformatics/gfe-db/README.md

 - Build Service
 - Load Service
 - Database Service

+This project is meant to be deployed and run on AWS.
+It deploys the following resources:
+- VPC with public subnets
+- EC2 with Neo4j database
+- StepFunctions State Machine to orchestrate AWS Batch Jobs
+- AWS Batch resources for building and loading new datasets
+- S3 bucket for templates, data, backups and logs
+- CloudWatch Log groups

 ### Build Service
 The build service is triggered when a new IMGT/HLA version is released.
 AWS Batch is used to deploy a container to an EC2 instance which will run the build script and generate a dataset of CSVs.
 These are uploaded to S3 where they can be accessed by the load service.
 This service is located inside the `build/` directory.